 You’ve probably heard the term “fully vaccinated” before, but are you sure you’re fully protected?
 You should know that vaccination is an important step in protecting your family from diseases and viruses.
-The CDC considers that you’re fully protected if you’re immune system is strong.
+The CDC considers that you’re fully protected if your immune system is strong.
 If you have a weakened immune system, a COVID-19 vaccine can help you recover from an illness much more quickly.

 COVID-19 vaccines train immune B cells to produce antibodies

 The COVID-19 virus is highly contagious and can result in serious illness in young and old alike.
 Vaccination against the virus improves the body’s ability to fight against the virus.
 The different types of vaccines provide different levels of protection, but all leave the body with memory B and T cells, which remember how to fight off the virus in the future.
 However, the immune system must take several weeks to produce these memory B and T cells.
 During this time, the unvaccinated person may experience symptoms, including a fever.

 Full vaccination prevents a serious infection from occurring.
 The COVID-19 vaccines train the immune B cells to produce antibodies, which in turn help the immune system identify infected cells.
 Booster doses may be needed to maintain protection.
 The first two doses of the vaccine provide protection for six months, with the second dose lasting about half a year.

 Once fully vaccinated, B cells continue to produce large amounts of antibodies.
 The immune system will then slowly reduce production unless it encounters the same virus again.
 However, the longer-lasting B cells will continue to trickle out antibodies.
 In addition, memory B cells and T cells will constantly monitor the blood for signs of reinfection and be ready to expand rapidly if necessary.